 Financial instruments may be used to hedge business risks.
 For example, firms which have income in one currency and liabilities in another currency may enter into contracts to swap their obligation to pay into the currency of their income (this is a currency swap).
 People may buy options to acquire securities in the future (giving them rights to buy the securities at a particular price at a particular time in the future, or futures, which require them to buy or sell the security at a fixed price at a particular time in the future.
 These are examples of transactions in derivatives.
-Derivatives may be used for hedging or speculation, and derivatives transactions are regulated, 135 although some derivatives transactions may be subject to more regulation than others.
-Before the financial crisis regulators and market participants tended to characterize swap transactions as individually negotiated contracts rather than exchange traded derivative products and as a result they were subject to less regulation.
-136 This has changed since the global financial crisis.
-The Dodd-Frank Act
+Derivatives may be used for hedging or speculation, and derivatives transactions are regulated,154 although some derivatives transactions may be subject to more regulation than others.
+Before the financial crisis regulators and market participants tended to characterize swap transactions as individually negotiated contracts rather than exchange traded derivative products and as a result they were subject to less regulation.155 This has changed since the global financial crisis.
+The Dodd-Frank Act introduced a new system for regulating swaps, including requirements that certain swaps be cleared through clearing agencies, and the CFTC and SEC have developed rules for these new markets.156

-134 Christine Lagarde, Age of Ingenuity: Reimagining 21st Century International Cooperation, Eighth Henry A. Kissinger Lecture, Washington D.C.
+153 Christine Lagarde, Age of Ingenuity: Reimagining 21st Century International Cooperation, Eighth Henry A. Kissinger Lecture, Washington D.C.
 (Dec.
 4, 2018).